JOB POSTING: SUMMER RESEARCH INTERN

-OUSA is looking for a skilled and passionate research intern to join our close-knit team for the summer.
-This opportunity is for students who have some knowledge of student issues and advocacy, but are eager to learn more.
+OUSA is looking for a skilled and passionate Summer Research Intern to join our close-knit team for the summer.
+This is a great opportunity for students who have some knowledge of student issues and advocacy and are eager to learn more.

-Under the guidance of the Research and Policy Analysts, the summer intern will be working in a small and energetic office while engaging with complex policy topics, conducting qualitative and quantitative research, and contributing to OUSA’s publications.
-This internship offers the opportunity to develop research skills and explore personal research interests while learning about advocacy and public policy in Ontario.
+Under the guidance of the Research & Policy Analysts, the Summer Research Intern will be working in a small and energetic (virtual) office where they will engage with complex policy topics, conduct qualitative and quantitative research, and contribute to OUSA publications.
+This internship offers the opportunity to develop research and communication skills and explore personal research interests while learning about advocacy and public policy in Ontario.

 To be eligible for the internship, applicants must: